Concepts Learned Visually by Infants Can Contribute to Visual Learning and Understanding in AI Models: Introduction

-The learning of early concepts comes together with an initial understanding of aspects of the concepts’ meaning, in terms of their implications, causality, or use for predicting likely future events.
-For example, in learning to identify hands, infants also learn that hands cause other objects to move and change location \cite{saxe2005secret, kiraly2003early}.
-All this learning is obtained in many cases with little or no supervision, and from relatively few examples, compared with current models \cite{ullman2019model}.
+The learning of early visual concepts comes together with an initial understanding of aspects of the meaning of concepts, in terms of their implications, causality, or use to predict probable future events.
+For example, in learning to identify hands, infants also learn that hands cause other objects to move and change location \citep{saxe2005secret, kiraly2003early}.
+All of this learning is obtained in many cases with little or no supervision, and from relatively few examples, compared to current models \citep{ullman2019model}.
 In learning about objects and human-object interactions, early learned concepts are often used in the process of acquiring additional related concepts.
-For example, the relation of in front/behind appears to be a prerequisite to the subsequent learning of containment \cite{ullman2019model}.
-Learning to identify the direction of gaze is used to predict future actions \cite{falck2006infants}, and it later plays a role in the development of communication and language \cite{tomasello2009cultural}.
+For example, the relation of in front/behind appears to be a prerequisite to subsequent learning of containment \citep{ullman2019model}.
+Learning to identify the direction of gaze is used to predict future actions \citep{falck2006infants}, and it later plays a role in the development of communication and language \citep{tomasello2009cultural}.

-In the current work, we model how early-acquired concepts are used in the learning of subsequent concepts.
-In particular, we focus on using the concepts of animacy and goal attribution in learning to predict future events.
+In the current work, we model how early-acquired visual concepts are used in the learning of subsequent concepts.
+In particular, we focus on using the concepts of animacy and goal attribution in learning to predict future events in dynamic scenes.
 The main approach is to compare the learning of new concepts in two similar networks, where only one of the two uses a decomposition, similar to what was shown in infant studies, of learning a visual task by learning a simple concept first and then using it for learning the new task.
-For example, we compare the representation of the concept ‘animate’ and how it is used by the model, in the two different learning schemes: learning ‘animate’ first, and then using it to predict future behavior, compared to combined learning of animacy together with predicting future behavior.
+For example, we compare the representation of the concept ‘animate’ and how it is used by the model, in the two different learning schemes: learning ‘animate’ first and then using it to predict future behavior, compared to combined learning of animacy together with prediction of future behavior.